mpi-forum/mpi-forum.github.io/meetings/2026/10/logistics.md

-The meeting will take place in Vienna, Austria at the Austrian Scientific Computing Center (ASC) at TU Wein in conjuction with EuroMPI 2026.
+The meeting will take place in Vienna, Austria at TU Wein, Vienna, Austria in conjuction with EuroMPI 2026.

-Address: TU Wien
-Operngasse 11 / E057-09
-1040 Wien, Austria
+Address: TU Wien, Karlsplatz 13, 1040 Vienna, Austria

+The MPI Forum will be in Room [ADEG19](https://maps.tuwien.ac.at/?q=ADEG19).

 Details on the conference and venue can be found on the [conference